Gshez/NYT-Youtube-API-Project/README.md

 &nbsp;&nbsp;
 ## Data Extraction

 To obtain the dataset it was necessary to obtain an API Key from Google Cloud.
-Please take a look at the Python code attached to this repository.
-After initializing the API Key, I could build a function using API request and obtaining the channel stats of each channel id, in this case it was only The New York Times.
+Please take a look at the [Python code](nyt_youtube_api_project.ipynb) attached to this repository.
+After initializing the API Key, I could build a function using API request and obtaining the channel stats of each channel id, in this case, it was only The New York Times.

-After retrieving the channel id of The New York Times from Youtube, it was necessary to create a function to extract statistics from each video in the Youtube Channel.
+After retrieving the channel ID of The New York Times from YouTube, it was necessary to create a function to extract statistics from each video in the YouTube channel.

 This is the output: